aristanetworks/anta/docs/advanced_usages/as-python-lib.md

         pass
 ```

-The test itself does not return any value, but the result is directly availble from your object and expose a `anta.result_manager.models.TestResult` object with result, name of the test and optional messages.
+The test itself does not return any value, but the result is directly availble from your object and exposes a `anta.result_manager.models.TestResult` object with result, name of the test and optional messages.

 ```python
 from anta.tests.hardware import VerifyTemperature